 Step 4: Balance your metrics

-Similarly, balance hard quantitative metrics (e.g., "reduce cost-per-unit by $5") with qualitative ones (e.g., "achieve a positive review from our key industry advisory board member").
-This paints a richer, more accurate picture of your project's health.
+Complement hard quantitative targets (e.g., "reduce cost-per-unit by $5") with qualitative assessments (e.g., "achieve positive review from key industry advisory board members").
+This creates richer, more accurate project health pictures.

 Before you sign: how to negotiate for the flexibility you need